micmejia/bible-dump/AMPC/Isaiah/Isa 50.md

-[The [^a]Servant of God says] The Lord God has given Me the tongue of a disciple _and_ of one who is taught, that I should know how to speak a word in season to him who is weary.
+[The Servant of God says] The Lord God has given Me the tongue of a disciple _and_ of one who is taught, that I should know how to speak a word in season to him who is weary.
 He wakens Me morning by morning, He wakens My ear to hear as a disciple [as one who is taught].